jfcloutier/karma_system/design_notes/wellbeing.md

 ## The role of wellbeing

-Wellbeing provides the means by which *normativity* is associated with the beliefs of CAs.
-CAs correlate synchronous wellbeing levels/trends with the beliefs they hold from current and past observations.
+Wellbeing provides the means by which *normativity* is associated with the experiences of CAs.
+CAs correlate synchronous wellbeing levels/trends with the experiences they hold from current and past observations.

-Beliefs associated with consistently high or increasing wellbeing measures, are "pleasant" beliefs.
-Beliefs associated with consistently low or decreasing wellbeing measures are "unpleasant".
-Beliefs associated with neither are "neutral".
+Experiences associated with consistently high or increasing wellbeing measures, are "pleasant" experiences.
+Experiences associated with consistently low or decreasing wellbeing measures are "unpleasant".
+Experiences associated with neither are "neutral".
 Low and decreasing measures feel the worst whereas high and increasing measures feel the best.

-Wellbeing drives attention: CAs intend actions to persist pleasant beliefs and terminate unpleasant beliefs.
-Neutral beliefs are normally "left alone" by the CA but are kept as they may compose the non-neutral beliefs of more abstract CAs.
+Wellbeing drives attention: CAs intend actions to persist pleasant experiences and terminate unpleasant experiences.
+Neutral experiences are normally "left alone" by the CA but are kept as they may compose the non-neutral experiences of more abstract CAs.

 Wellbeing also provides the motivation for CAs to spawn new CAs or to remove themselves from the SOM, so as to manage overall energy levels or nudge up overall engagement.